-It’s taken me some time to adjust to the new normal.
+It’s taken me some time to adjust to the reality of lockdown.
 Since mid-March my routine went out of the window and I’ve simply been doing what seems right in the moment.
 That’s served me well through the period of greatest uncertainty, when day-by-day the ground was shifting beneath our feet.
 Now things have stabilised, and in the UK we’ve been in lockdown for two weeks, I’m beginning to rediscover my routine.

 As I’m not new to home working I have some existing structures in place.
 Now more than ever I feel I need reminding of these.
 I’m aware that there’s a plethora of information being shared right now about working from home, and I’ve delayed adding to that.
 But I’ve been asked a few times to share my approach and rather than repeat myself I wanted to have something to point people to.
 So without further ado, here’s how I tackle working from home.